MicrosoftEduIndustry/STS/Document/School Survey Deployment Guide.md

 3. Then, back in the screen that shows the 3 connectors, click **Allow**.

-STEP 07: Configure the App
+STEP 07: Configure the Power App
 ===========================

 Wait for a moment and you’ll see the edit interface.